Inner Child Therapy with Rowenna

 - Using faith, education or status to shame or induce fear in the child

-Symptoms of Childhood Attachment Wounding
+What are the Symptoms of Childhood Attachment Wounding?

 - Less than or better than self-esteem (the latter taking the form of grandiosity or even narcissistic personality disorder in the extreme)

-- Boundary issues (unable to set and maintain healthy boundaries or overstepping other’s boundaries)
+- Boundary issues (unable to set and maintain healthy boundaries or overstepping others’ boundaries)

-- Moderation and containment issues (out of control, emotionally manipulative, over-contained/walled off or controlling of others)
+- Moderation and containment issues (out of control, emotionally manipulative, over-contained/walled off, or controlling of others)

-This can all lead to a range of symptoms including:
+This can all lead to a range of symptoms, including:

-- Low self-esteem, feeling defective, broken or bad
+- Low self-esteem, feeling defective, broken, or bad

 - Resentment and raging issues